-If you pay the full cost for your prescription that may be covered by Medi-Cal Rx and not CareAdvantage, you may be able to be reimbursed by the pharmacy once Medi-Cal Rx pays for the prescription.
+CareAdvantage is not responsible for paying you back for a drug that is only coverable under Medi-Cal Rx.
+If you pay the full cost of a prescription that is covered by Medi-Cal Rx and not CareAdvantage, you may be able to be reimbursed by the pharmacy once Medi-Cal Rx pays for the prescription.
 Alternatively, you may ask Medi-Cal Rx to pay you back by submitting the "Medi-Cal Out-of-Pocket Expense Reimbursement (Conlan)" claim.
 More information can be found on the Medi-Cal Rx website: medi-calrx.dhcs.ca.gov/home/.